roots/docs/docs/sage/10.x/structure.md

 ### The Node Modules Directory

-The `node_modules` directory contains your [Node](#) dependencies used to build your assets during development or for production.
+The `node_modules` directory contains your [Node](https://nodejs.org/) dependencies used to build your assets during development or for production.
 This folder is automatically generated and should not be modified.

 ::: danger Do Not Upload
-Not under any circumstance should there ever be a need to upload this folder or any of it's contents to a live production server.
-Not only is it a huge waste of time, it is a security risk.
+Not under any circumstance should there ever be a need to upload this folder or any of its contents to a live production server.
+It's a security risk, and a waste of time.
 :::

 ### The Resources Directory